ryanramage/whoru/README.md

 })

-// lookup the Person from a fingerprint whoru.lookup(fingerprint, function (err, person) {
+// lookup the Person from a fingerprint, given the least info you know whoru.lookup(fingerprint, app, space, function (err, person) {

 })